-A panel of speakers from different areas of social investment and case studies from both investors and investees will shine a spotlight on specific types of social investment, allowing you to make informed decisions about how to finance your organisation.
+This one-day workshop features a panel of speakers from different areas of social investment and case studies from both investors and investees.
+We’ll shine a spotlight on specific types of social investment, allowing you to make informed decisions about how to finance your organisation.

-- You are interested in finding out more about social investment and want a clear, unbiased introduction to what it all means for you and your organisation.
+Find out more about social investment and get clear, unbiased introduction to what it all means for you and your organisation

-- You want to understand the pros and cons / risks and rewards of the different types of social finance available, but don’t want a sales pitch.
+Understand the pros and cons / risks and rewards of the different types of social finance available

-- You want to hear case studies from organisations who have taken on social investment – why they did it, how they did it and the benefits that it has brought to the organisation.
+Hear case studies from organisations who have taken on social investment – why they did it, how they did it and the benefits that it has brought to the organisation

-- You want to network with other people from charities and social enterprises who are also exploring social investment as a way of financing their organisation.
+Network with other people from charities and social enterprises who are also exploring social investment as a way of financing their organisation

 Who you will hear from